Jonathan2251/lbd/source/ctrlflow.rst

 The pattern [(br bb:$imm24)] in class UncondBranch is translated into jmp machine instruction.
-The pair of **cmp** and **jne** Cpu0 instructions translation is more complicate than simple one-to-one IR to machine instruction translation we have experienced until now.
+The pair of **cmp** and **jne** Cpu0 instructions translation is more complicated than all of the simple one-to-one IR to machine instruction translation that we have experienced until now.
 To solve this chained IR to machine instructions translation, we define the following pattern,